Get ready for your 2014 Memphis Tigers football season with this behind-the-scenes look at the team's winter and summer workouts.

-Jeff Kupper is in his fourth season as the director of football operations.
+Jeff Kupper is in his fifth season as the director of football operations.
 He joined the Tigers after spending five seasons in a similar capacity at Columbia University.

 In his role with the Tigers, Kupper is the "go-to" guy for many administrative duties, including team travel, camps and community service events.
 He is also instrumental in daily communications with student-athletes regarding practice schedules and team meetings.